 Key Insight: The most successful headless implementations start with a clear problem to solve, not just a desire to use new technology.
 “We need faster mobile experiences” is a better starting point than “We should go headless because it’s modern.”

 Popular headless CMS options include Contentful, Contentstack, Sanity, and Strapi.
-They integrate with your commerce platform through APIs, letting content editors manage product descriptions, landing pages, and marketing content independently from your commerce catalogue.
+They connect to your commerce platform through APIs, letting content editors manage product descriptions, landing pages, and marketing content independently from your commerce catalogue.

 The workflow takes adjustment.
 Instead of editing product descriptions directly in your commerce admin, content might live in the CMS and get pulled into your commerce system via API.
 This separation enables better content workflows but requires planning around content synchronization and governance.